 University of Chicago - Pre-College Program, Summer 2025

-Course Title: Understanding AI: Challenges, Changes, and How We Communicate
+Course Title: Understanding AI: Technical, Socio-Ethical, and Career Development

 Position: Instructor of Record